Written by Mona Corona and Rome local, Marta Correale.

 The Colosseum usually steals the show.
 A large amphitheatre dating back to the I century AD, the Colosseum still stands amidst the busy streets of modern Rome with its imposing marble arches and tall gates.

 It is possible to visit the Colosseum inside and several types of tours are available.
 The best one to get is the tour that includes a visit to the underground part and the top tier: the underground is the best place to learn about the workings of this building while the top tier has unbeatable views.
 Advance booking is mandatory to avoid long lines.
+(See recommendation in the highlighted section below.)

 The most scenic part of the archaeological park is the Palatine: from the top of this hill you have incredible views over the city and the river: go on a spring morning for maximum visual impact!